SOBotics/Boson/docs/commands.md

  3. POST_ID (The ID of the post on which you need to track comments.
 Should be a number)
  4. USER_ID (The ID of the user whose posts you need to track.
 Should be a number)
  5. TAG (The name of the tag which you need to filter the questions.
 Should be a ; separated list of tag names)
+ 6. HEAT_DETECTOR (The value of the comment heat at which it should be filtered.
+Should be a number)

  ### Using filters to obtain the data you need